bitrise-io/devcenter/_articles/reviews/code-signing-troubleshooting.md

 ### I have added the _Run Cocoapods Install_ Step and now my builds are failing

 Installing dependencies can result in a failed build for many reasons.
-When it comes to iOS code signing, problems can occur if your project is modified in any way between installing the code signing files and exporting an .ipa.
-In practice, this means that in your Bitrise workflow, Steps that install dependencies - such as `Run Cocoapods Install` or `Carthage` - should be BEFORE Steps that install code signing files.
+When it comes to iOS code signing, problems can occur if you use the `iOS Auto Provision` Step.
+In practice, this means that in your Bitrise workflow, Steps that install dependencies - such as `Run Cocoapods Install` or `Carthage` - should be BEFORE the `iOS Auto Provision` Step.

+###